rehmanz/algorithms/docs/stacks_queues_bags/README.md

 | `String dequeue(String item)` | Remove and return the item least recently added | 1 |
 | `boolean isEmpty()` | Is the queue empty? | 1 |

-ResizingArrayStackOfStrings approach
+LinkedQueueOfStrings approach
-* maintains an array that automatically doubles when it reaches it's capacity
-* shrinks to half when the array is quarter full
-* Constant *push* and *pop* operation (i.e. Best case scenario) without the overhead of a Linked List
-* Worst case when *push* reaches max array size or when the array is only quarter full
+* maintains a linked list to dynamically add and remove items from the queue
+* each *enqueue* and *dequeue* operation takes constant time
+* extra space needed for maintaining the overhead (i.e. each Linked List object, the inner node class and the reference to next node)